 6. You have weighed the pros and cons

-Alice P, a content writer describes how she decided to talk about marriage to her boyfriend of three years.
+Alice P, a content writer, describes how she decided to talk about marriage with her boyfriend of three years.
 “I made a list of things to discuss before marriage.
 Our attitude toward money, life, children, and family.
 I guesstimated how he would react to each based on our interactions.
-When I was convinced he would be on the same page as me, I began broaching the subject.”
+When I was convinced he would be on the same page as me, I began broaching the subject,” she says.

 7. Attitude towards marriage